Cathe0n/Cyber-Investigator-guide/README.md

 ### Malware Static analysis.

 **Windows systems**
-This is going to be a bit difficult.
-If the system is known to have already been infected and YOU have isolated it from the network you can do a full system imaging and analyse the malware safely with the copied image.
-This is known as static analysis and it’s the safest way you can analyse a system.
-If that’s the case you can use tools such as [IDA](https://hex-rays.com/ida-pro), [PE-Explorer](https://www.pe-explorer.com/) and [OllyDbg](https://www.ollydbg.de/download.htm)...Yeah, this is reverse engineering area WHICH will not be fully covered in this guide. (btw this for Windows ^-^).
+This part is going to be a bit tricky.
+If the system is known to be infected and YOU have already isolated it from the network, you can perform a full system imaging and analyze the malware safely using the copied image.
+This is called static analysis, and it’s the safest way to analyze a system.
+If you’re going this route, you can use tools like  [IDA](https://hex-rays.com/ida-pro), [PE-Explorer](https://www.pe-explorer.com/) and [OllyDbg](https://www.ollydbg.de/download.htm).Yeah, this is reverse engineering area WHICH will not be fully covered in this guide.
+(I don't think you're going to analyse this deep in most cases! ^-^).

 **Linux systems.**
 For Linux systems you can use [REMnux](https://docs.remnux.org/) this has everything you need to analyse malware in Linux systems.

 <br><br>
 ### Malware Dynamic Analysis.
-Another way is to dynamically analyse the malware.
-Each malware always ahve a goal and that goal requires processing power from the computer.
-You can use [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) from Microsoft itself to find suspicious services and processes running (Learn how to use this properly '-').
-Another application called Winpatrol **did** exist but it has been sent to heaven (RIP Scotty, you were the best puppy Y-Y).
-[Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) depending on the scenarios can help you understand what's the malware's goals are and can provide enough information to compile into a report.
-But a static analysis and reverse engineering can help you further understand better.
+Another way is to dynamically analyze the malware.
+Every piece of malware has a goal, and achieving that goal requires processing power from the infected machine.
+You can use [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) from Microsoft itself, to identify suspicious services and processes running on the system (make sure you learn how to use this properly '-').
+There **was** also an application called **Winpatrol**, but unfortunately, it has been sent to heaven (RIP Scotty, you were the best puppy Y-Y).
+[Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon)  depending on the situation, can give you insights into what the malware’s goals are and provide enough data to include in your report.
+However, static analysis and reverse engineering can help you understand the malware in even greater detail.